DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

       </p>
       <p>
       <a href="/non-uk-teachers/fees-and-funding-for-non-uk-trainees">Find out about funding for non-UK citizens</a>.</p>
+inset_text:
+  loan-increase:
+    text: |-
+      From autumn 2025, the maximum fees that providers can charge for postgraduate teacher training courses have increased.
+This means the amount you can apply to borrow to cover tuition fees has also increased.
+The increased amounts are shown on this page.
+  maintenance-increase:
+    text: |-
+      From autumn 2025, the maximum maintenance loan amounts have increased.
+The increased amounts are shown on this page.
 ---

 Funding is available to help you train to teach if you choose a course that has tuition fees.
 You may be eligible for a student loan to cover the cost of your tuition fees or to help with your living costs.